joergbuchwald/ogs6py/paper/paper_ogs6py_vtuio.md

 The folllowing command reads time series data from the PVD and the referenced VTU files.
-The default observation point is {'pt0': (0,0,0)} using the method nearest the data at the tunne boundary can be gathered:
+The default observation point is {'pt0': (0,0,0)} using the method nearest the data at the tunnel boundary can be gathered:

 ```python
 excavation_curve = pvdfile.read_time_series("pressure", interpolation_method="nearest")
 ```

+and directly displayed using matplotlib:

 ```python